 Note: The Forestry Industry Safety Accord (FISA) has been recently been signed.
-The accord is led by a steering group made up of members of leading industry organisations and working groups of practitioners and experts.
+The Accord is led by a steering group made up of members of leading industry organisations and working groups of practitioners and experts.

 FISA has a plan of action covering 2012/13.
 By the end of 2012 the industry intends to take ownership of the HSE guidance publications.
-FISA intend to have re-issued these by the end of 2012 working area and the proposed work
+FISA intend to have re-issued these by the end of 2012.